Inferred galaxy properties during Cosmic Dawn from early JWST photometry results: Methods

 We explore two models to generate a halo growth history based on the halo mass of the JWST galaxy calculated previously at the observed redshift.
 The first model comes from the ellipsoidal variant of Press-Schechter formalism \citep{Sheth01}.
 Given the halo mass and observed redshift, we directly calculate the rarity of the halo ($\nu$) and the halo mass history beginning at the observed redshift.
 The second model is an exponential growth history from \citet{Wechsler02}: $M(z) = M_{0}e^{-\alpha z}$, where $M_{0}$ is the present-day halo mass and $\alpha$ is a free parameter controlling the rate of halo growth.
 The higher the $\alpha$ value, the more rapid the halo growth.
 For both models, the halo growth history is calculated back to when M$_{\mathrm{Halo}}$ = 10$^{\mathrm{7}} \Ms$ in steps of 5 Myr.
 Given the halo mass growth history, we now directly calculate the stellar mass history as given by \citet{Behroozi13} and shown in Figure \ref{fig:SMHM}.
 This allows us to calculate the SFR, stellar ages, and metallicities as a function of time.
 The SFR is calculated simply by taking the difference in the stellar mass between two time steps: SFR = $(M_{\star, i} - M_{\star, i-1}) / (t_{i} - t_{i-1})$.
 The stellar age is simply the lookback time from the photometric redshift estimate.
-The stellar metallicities are calculated from \citet{Torrey19}, where they describe the mass-metallicity relation from the IllustrisTNG simulation suite.
+The stellar metallicities are calculated from \citet{Torrey19} (T19), where they describe the mass-metallicity relation from the IllustrisTNG simulation suite.
 They present the $\textrm{Log(O/H)} + 12$ galactic metallicity value for a series of stellar mass bins -- $\log_{10} M_{\star}/\Ms = [8,\ 8.5,\ 9, \ 9.5, \ 10, \ 10.5]$ -- from $0 < z < 10$ (see their Figure 7).
 We take the y-intercept points and interpolate between these lines for our given stellar mass and redshift.
 We then convert this into a total metallicity (Z$_{\mathrm{Tot}}$) in units of Z$_{\odot}$.
 To calculate the stellar metallicity ($\mathrm{Z}_{\star}$) of a single stellar population (SSP) at each timestep, we multiply the change in total metallicity by the mass fraction of new stellar mass created: $\mathrm{Z}_{\star} = (Z_{\mathrm{Tot, i}} - Z_{\mathrm{Tot, i-1}}) \times (\mathrm{M}_{\star, i} / (\mathrm{M}_{\star, i} - \mathrm{M}_{\star, i-1}))$.
-Below $10^{8} \Ms$ and above $10^{10.5} \Ms$, we use the minimum and maximum of the \citet{Torrey19} relationship at $10^{8} \Ms$ and $10^{10.5} \Ms$, respectively.
+Below $10^{8} \Ms$ and above $10^{10.5} \Ms$, we use the minimum and maximum of the T19 relationship at $10^{8} \Ms$ and $10^{10.5} \Ms$, respectively.
 While this relation is fit only to a particular mass range and up to $z \sim 10$, it generally matches well with simulations.
-This relation leads to slightly higher stellar metallicities at a given redshift and mass compared to other works \citep[e.g.][]{Jeon15, Abe21, Wilkins22}, resulting in a slight underestimation of the UV flux.
-In this way, the UV flux calculated from the stellar spectrum is a conservative estimate.
-From each growth history model, the stellar masses, ages and metallicities are passed to the next two components of our pipeline in order to generate a stellar and AGN spectrum.
+The T19 metallicity differs slightly from metallicity relations from other simulations for the same stellar mass, and redshift.
+Here we present comparisons with three other simulations: \cite{Wilkins22} (W22), \cite{Abe21} (Abe21), and \cite{Jeon15} (J15).
+We note that the MZR we use from T19 is a galactic gas-phase MZR, not specifically a stellar MZR.
+However we use this as an approximation for the stellar MZR.
+J15 and Abe21 also use a gas-phase metallicity, however W22 use a stellar metallicity from a smoothing kernel applied to the star particles in their simulation.
+In each of these comparisons, we measure the difference in UV magnitude of a single stellar population at a given redshift, age, and stellar mass, only differing in the metallicity.